Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Consider, for example, these four scenarios:

 1. Suppose a study is conducted on the effects a new drug has on patient blood pressure.
 At the start of the study the blood pressure of all participants is measured.
 After receiving the drug for two months the blood pressure of each patient is measured again.
-The analysis to determine the effect of the drug on blood pressure is the Paired \(t\)-test from your Intro stat class.
+The analysis to determine the effect of the drug on blood pressure is the Paired \(t\)-test from your introductory statistics class.
 Here the pairing of each observation is the difference between the before and after blood pressure.

 We will cover each of these analyses.

-2.3.2 Analysis of variance
+2.2.2 Analysis of variance

-2.3.3 Elements of a designed experiment
+2.2.3 Elements of a designed experiment

 All experiments have factors, a response variable, and experimental units.
 Here are some definitions and terms: